Home » What Causes Low Water Pressure in Your House and How to Fix it

 2. Remove any attachments, such as a sprayer or filter, from the spout.

-3. Attach the pressure gauge to the faucet, making sure it is securely attached.
+3. Attach the water pressure gauge to the faucet, making sure it is securely attached.

 4. Turn on the faucet and let the water run for a few seconds.